poulsp/docker-Alice-Linux-x86/README.md

     sudo systemctl restart snips-skill-respeaker-sat.service or
     sudo systemctl restart hermesledcontrol.service

-with 'bind = "default@mqtt"' the same as the Alice main unit you give her both mouth and ears. otherwise she's pretty deaf-mute.
+with "bind = "default@mqtt" the same as the Alice main unit you give her both mouth and ears. otherwise she"s pretty deaf-mute.

-That's that.
+That"s that.

 ## Troubleshooting.
-The first time you ask Alice for something and you get the error below, then do a 'ctrl-c' and a 'alice-start'.
+The first time you ask Alice for something and you get the error below, then do a "ctrl-c" and a "alice-start".
 Sometimes that error comes the first time you ask her to do something right after the installation.

-`[MqttManager] Session "647b2527-e4b1-49e2-ad99-e166d9e09a3f" ended with an unrecoverable error: Receives error from component Nlu: { error: Cannot use unknown intent 'greeting' in intents filter
+`[MqttManager] Session "647b2527-e4b1-49e2-ad99-e166d9e09a3f" ended with an unrecoverable error: Receives error from component Nlu: { error: Cannot use unknown intent "greeting" in intents filter
 , context: what time is it }`

 ## Reinstall.
-If you want to reinstall Alice then delete every thing in `alice/Docker/host_volumes/ProjectAlice/*`
+If you want to reinstall ProjectAlice then delete  `alice/Docker/host_volumes/ProjectAlice`

-As a precaution do
 ```
 cd into alice directory
-rm -rf Docker/host_volumes/ProjectAlice/*
-rm -rf Docker/host_volumes/ProjectAlice/.*
+rm -rf Docker/host_volumes/ProjectAlice
-mkdir -p Docker/host_volumes/ProjectAlice
-touch Docker/host_volumes/ProjectAlice/alice-not-installed
 docker-compose up
 ```
-The alice/Docker/host_volumes/ProjectAlice directory  with the file 'alice-not-installed' is mandatory for the installation to work.

 ## 📜 License.
 docker-Alice-Linux-x86 ships under GPLv3, it means you are free to use and redistribute the code but are not allowed to use any part of it under a closed license.